High and tight can mean a lot of things to a lot of people.

 Chris and his son moved to Spokane from Dayton, Ohio, when Bishop was in the eighth grade.
 He finished the year at Cheney Middle School, but dad was scouting for a high school.

 He placed Bishop at Gonzaga Prep for the academics and athletics.
-Interestingly, had Bishop continued to live in Dayton, he would have attended Chaminade Julienne High, a private Catholic school where one of the players he fashions himself after, Javon Ringer, played.
+Had Bishop continued to live in Dayton, he would have attended Chaminade Julienne High, a private Catholic school where one of the players he fashions himself after, Javon Ringer, played.

 Sankey models his style after Ringer, who is playing for the Tennessee Titans, and C.J.
 Spiller, who was drafted last spring by the Buffalo Bills.